How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 Conclusion

-In this article, we have demonstrated the most popular ways to create a duplicate table in MySQL: by different SQL statements and by using an all-in-one IDE for MySQL database development, management, and administration—dbForge Studio that allows you to perform the any database-related tasks in a GUI.
-Within just a few clicks, you can rename a MySQL table, perform MySQL database migration, duplicate a MySQL database, and much, much more.
+In this article, we have demonstrated the main ways to duplicate a table in MySQL, including different SQL statements and an all-in-one IDE for the development, management, and administration of MySQL and MariaDB databases—dbForge Studio.
+With its help, you can rename MySQL tables, perform MySQL database migration, duplicate entire MySQL databases, and much, much more.

 dbForge Studio for MySQL

-Unleash your database development potential
+Level up your database development and management

 Availability in the editions of dbForge Studio for MySQL